-In 2018 the Committee held forty-two meetings.
-The average duration of meetings was approximately five hours.
+In 2019 the Committee held thirty-six meetings (twenty-one meetings since 7 May).
+The average duration of meetings was approximately four hours and 45 minutes.

+7.P.3. a) ii) 7.C.2.
 The Risks Committee inquires, proposes and advises on the relevant matters, submitting opinions where required by applicable regulations.
 It pays special attention to activities instrumental to enable the Board to come to a fair and efficient determination of the Risk Appetite Framework (RAF) and the risk governance policies, as well as further determinations regarding risk reserved to it by the applicable regulations.